3C0D/copy-new/Windows_and_Linux/docs/chat_when_no_slection_flow.md

 ## **💡 PRO TIPS :**

-- **Chat mode** is perfect for research, getting AI suggestions, or multi-step interactions
+- **Response window mode** is perfect for research, getting AI suggestions, or multi-step interactions
 - **Direct replacement** is ideal for quick text transformations
 - Use **follow-up questions** to refine AI responses before replacing text
-- **Copy from chat** using buttons or keyboard shortcuts to replace text anywhere
+- **Copy from ResponseWindow** using buttons or keyboard shortcuts to replace text anywhere

 ---